DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

   * resourceGroupName **required** `string`: Resource group name within the specified subscriptionId.
   * workspaceName **required** `string`: OMS workspace containing the resources of interest.
   * api-version **required** `string`: API version.
+  * startTime `string`: UTC date and time specifying the start time of an interval.
+When not specified the service uses DateTime.UtcNow - 10m
+  * endTime `string`: UTC date and time specifying the end time of an interval.
+When not specified the service uses DateTime.UtcNow

 #### Output
 * output [MachineGroupCollection](#machinegroupcollection)